Chapter 16 : 16.

 “Who?”
 They demanded.

 Dumbledore’s eyes twinkled.
 “After your father’s… mishap… in the Ministry last year,” (Draco flushed) “I was called upon to help put the prophecy room in order.
-It just so happens that there were two elementals prophesized to be born – it seems that you, Miss Granger, were one – and the other was given in a riddle that I did not understand at the time, but believe I do now: ‘In the darkest night of winter solstice shall be born a Dragon, yet he shall not breathe fire, but ice and wind and storm.’
+It just so happens that there were two Elementals prophesized to be born – it seems that you, Miss Granger, were one – and the other was given in a riddle that I did not understand at the time, but believe I do now: ‘In the darkest night of winter solstice shall be born a Dragon, yet he shall not breathe fire, but ice and storm.’

 Hermione’s eyes widened as Snape’s narrowed.
 Both looked at Malfoy, whose brow was still furrowed in confusion.
 “Why are you looking at me like that?
 I don’t know who it is.”

 “Ah, but you do…” Dumbledore said, eyes sparkling.
 “You were born at the winter solstice, were you not?
 And you are Draco, which is a synonym for Dragon.”